 SM: I watch a lot of reality television, to be honest.
 I also read a lot.
 I don’t often feel like I need a “break” from writing.
 I definitely need breaks from certain pieces, but I’m almost always game for working on a new project if I’ve hit a roadblock on an old one.
 I think I’d feel completely frustrated and paralyzed if I were only allowed to work on one idea at a time.

-EP: I know that it doesn’t really pertain to this certain piece, how do you deal with the vulnerability of knowing that your pieces that you worked so long on, can be rejected?
+EP: How do you deal with the vulnerability of knowing that the pieces that you worked so long on can be rejected?

 SM: Oh man, that’s hard.
 Maybe this is deluded, but I try to remember how much luck has to do with having writing accepted for publication.
 I remind myself that a lot of it depends upon the tastes (and moods, and patience, etc.) of the particular editor who reads your writing.
 It’s so subjective.
 So if you can say, “I guess I wasn’t so lucky this time,” instead of saying “They rejected me because I’m a failure and this writing is a piece of shit,” that can save you from becoming utterly discouraged.
 I try to let luck take some of the heat.
 It’s at least partially responsible.
 My first piece that was ever accepted for publication was an essay I had submitted to the same publication under a different title the year before.
 I don’t know what possessed me to send the piece to the same publication AGAIN, but the second time I submitted it, the essay was accepted.
 Different editor, different results.